-WFP Strategic Outcomes, and it will enable WFP to plan its full portfolio of activities annually.
+- 83. The CPB is a very different concept from the current use of multiple projects with their own start and end dates.
+The budget is based on a calendar year, and linked to SDG targets and results.
+As the CSPs will encompass all the planned outcomes that WFP will support in that country, the corresponding budget structure will provide clear links from corporate strategy to resourcing for WFP Strategic Outcomes, and it will enable WFP to plan its full portfolio of activities annually.
 The CPB will shift away from the current reliance on the inputs and cost components of individual projects.
-This is expected to maximize WFP's ability to respond efficiently; prioritize operational needs; contribute to better financial management, reporting and analysis to provide better data on cost-efficiency; and facilitate resource mobilization.

-81. The revised financial framework and CPB concept will be set out in a separate policy paper, to be submitted to the Board for approval.
+This is expected to maximize WFP's ability to respond efficiently; prioritize operational needs; contribute to better financial management, reporting and analysis to provide better data on cost-efficiency; and facilitate resource mobilization. - 84.
+The revised financial framework and CPB concept will be set out in a separate policy paper, to be submitted to the Board for approval.